 Gap Year Pros & Cons

-- You will develop self confidence.
+- Develop self confidence.

-- Generally learn a new skill.
+- Chance to learn a new language.

-- Meet new people and make countless new friends
+- Meet new people and make countless new friends.

 - Improve your C.V.